Chester, California: Politics

+Education

-School District, Chester Elementary School, Chester Junior Senior High School, and Almanor High School (continuation) are part of the Plumas Unified School District based in Quincy, California.
+The school district is Plumas Unified School District.
+Chester Elementary School, Chester Junior Senior High School, and Almanor High School (continuation) are part of Plumas USD, based in Quincy.

 The Chester Learning Center is a private charter school.
 It is accredited K-12 by the WASC, Western Association of Schools and Colleges and managed by the Plumas Charter School system.